varvara-savchenko/react-shopping-cart/cypress/e2e/size-sorting/size-sorting.md

     When the user clicks on the first size label
-    Then the number of product items should decrease And the clicked size button should change its background color to black And the background color of other size buttons should remain unchanged
+    Then the number of product items should decrease And the clicked size label should change its background color to black And the background color of other size labels should remain unchanged

+    When the user checks information about item size in the cart tab Then item size matches user's selection